inspi-writer001/mojo-demo/Readme.md

 when the game window loads up,\
 use arrow keys to move the player aroud the screen \
 ⬆️ ⬇️ ⬅️ ➡️

+## 🚨 Gotchas

+You'd want to change
+`"moving_game16"` and `"brother_position16"` to something different though since I've already used those.